 Let’s wrap up this vocabulary review with a look at some of the most common surgical procedures.
 Since it’s always imperative to list where on the body a surgical procedure was performed, these vocabulary terms are a small but useful addition to this section.
 Memorize this medical terminology suffixes list and you’ll know instantly what kind of procedure was performed, even if you don’t know exactly what the procedure did.

 |-orrhaphy||Surgical repair or suture||Gastrorrhaphy|

 |-otripsy||Crushing or destroying||Lithotripsy|

 Note that you can also use your CPT manual to study human anatomy vocabulary.
-Current CPT manuals come with instructive illustrations, diagrams, and charts all throughout the book.
+Current CPT manuals come with instructive illustrations, diagrams, and charts all throughout the book, including a medical terminology abbreviations list.
 In the front of the CPT manual, you should be able to find a list of anatomical illustrations.
 Bookmark this page and refer to it in case you’re looking for an illustration of the eye or inner ear, or need to remember which artery goes where.
 Also, be sure to download our ebook for more detailed tables on medical terminology.